The Single Best Tool for Downsizing in Retirement is Called: HECM-for-Purchase

 So, why don’t Realtors know enough about the HECM for Purchase to explain at least the basics to their prospective clients?
 Don’t all Realtors want more listings and more sales?

-Of course they do, but for whatever reason the ones in my neighborhood seem only able to knock on doors, hold open houses, attend networking events, and the like… I’ve asked many of them about the HECM for Purchase and all I get in terms of response is only a click or two above a blank stare.
+Of course they do, but for whatever reason the ones in my neighborhood seem only able to knock on doors, hold open houses, attend networking events, and the like… I’ve asked many of them about the HECM for Purchase and most of the time all I get in response is a blank stare.

 How to begin…